ocharles/blog/posts/2010-12-15-sorting-subjective-media-competitively.md

 ---
-title: Sorting Subjective Media Competitively
+title: "Sorting Subjective Media Competitively"
 ---

 I own a lot of music, but I find it difficult to find what I want to play.
 Being